spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/payment-methods/invoice/implement-invoice-payment-in-shared-layer.md

     link: docs/scos/dev/back-end-development/data-manipulation/payment-methods/invoice/test-the-invoice-payment-implementation.html
 ---

-This procedure will help us to identify the new payment type through some unique constants.
-We are going to define those constants under the `Shared` namespace, since they're needed both by Yves and Zed.
+This tutorial helps you identify the new payment type through some unique constants.
+Those constants are going to be defined in the `Shared` namespace, since they're needed both by Yves and Zed.

-1. Create the `PaymentMethodsConstants` interface under the `Shared` namespace, where you'll define these unique constants.
+1. Create the `PaymentMethodsConstants` interface under the `Shared` namespace, where you define these unique constants.

 <details>
 <summary markdown='span'>Code sample:</summary>